Photos by Laurel Golio

 GAL: Do you have any books that have influenced your work?

 KK: Omg.
 Yes.
-5 years ago I started a creative agency called SMAKK.
+Give years ago I started a creative agency called SMAKK.

-Start With Why (Simon Sinek), Good to Great (James C. Collins), and How to be a Graphic Designer Without Losing Your Soul (Adrian Shaughnessy) are books I read early on that have taught me to think about my business in a meaningful way.
+Start With Why by Simon Sinek, Good to Great by James C. Collins, and How to be a Graphic Designer Without Losing Your Soul by Adrian Shaughnessy are books I read early on that have taught me to think about my business in a meaningful way.
 They’ve also guided me in how to frame the creative process that goes into branding and connect it to business strategy for my clients.
 For instance, in Good to Great, Collins asks you to identify the thing that your company can be the best in the world at.
 It’s a big question, but once you know the answer, the steps you need to take towards goal that become clear.

 GAL: If you were to write your memoir, what would you title it?